syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 ## Merging slide

-The Essential Presentation provides ability to clone slides from one presentation to another presentation.
-With this ability, you can split a large presentation into small ones and also merge multiple presentations to one presentation.
+The Essential Presentation provides ability to clone slides from one Presentation to another Presentation.
+With this ability, you can split a large Presentation into small ones and also merge multiple presentations to one Presentation.
 You can choose the theme for the cloned slide by using the enum PasteOption.

 {% tabs %}

 {% highlight c# %}

-//Opens the source presentation
+//Opens the source Presentation

 IPresentation sourcePresentation = Presentation.Open("SourcePresentation.pptx");

-//Opens the destination presentation
+//Opens the destination Presentation

 IPresentation destinationPresentation = Presentation.Open("DestinationPresentation.pptx");

-//Clones the first slide of the source presentation.
+//Clones the first slide of the source Presentation

 ISlide clonedSlide = sourcePresentation.Slides[0].Clone();

-//Merges the cloned slide to the destination presentation with paste option - Destination Them.
+//Merges the cloned slide to the destination Presentation with paste option - Destination Theme

 destinationPresentation.Slides.Add(clonedSlide, PasteOptions.UseDestinationTheme, sourcePresentation);

-//Saves the destination presentation.
+//Saves the destination Presentation

 destinationPresentation.Save("Output.pptx");